 - Go to the Announcements pane and hit the "x" button next to "All volunteers", then begin typing the volunteer's name and select it from the list of names that will appear when you begin typing.

 - Compose a message to this volunteer.
 You probably want it to look something like this:

 You mentioned that you have not been receiving emails from MSP and I want to make sure they are getting to you.
 Please reply to this email when you get it.

 At this point if the volunteer is still not seeing the message and you are not getting bounce-backs, we know for sure the messages have been sent to them, so they need to check their spam folder very carefully.

-Once they do find the message, they can Google how to make sure further messages from you through MSP are not marked as spam.
-Usually it is as easy as moving it into their inbox.
+Once they do find the message, they can Google how to make sure further messages sent by you through MSP are not marked as spam.
+Usually it is as easy as moving the email into their inbox.